raph-h/RayTracingInC/notes.md

 - Most difficult bug in a Monte Carlo program - A bug that produces reasonable outputs

+- NaN never equals itself

 Potential improvements
-Triangles - done, however polygons should be imported to test, Parallelist, Shadow rays
+Triangles - done, however polygons should be imported to test, Parallelism, Shadow rays

 Potential additions

-Bidirectional method, metropolis methods, photon mapping Add pdf support for other objects - not just quads (spheres) etc
+Bidirectional method, metropolis methods, photon mapping (RGB spectrum?)
+- Physical based rendering - Bidirectional and path spaced approaches such as Metropolis
+- Convert to a RGB spectrum (each ray having a random wavelength and all RGB as floats)